charmerDark/QuantumMonteCarlo/readme.md

 ## Monte Carlo Simulator for Commision Modelling with Quantum Random Number Generator

-The project aims to set up a simple monte carlo simutor that models the commision rates in a company, but by using a Quantum Random Number Generator (QRNG) to produce random numbers.
+The project aims to set up a simple monte carlo simutor that models univariate functions with the help of a quantum random generator.
+The code is set up to allow the user to select between the default numpy RNG or a QRNG using the IBMQ quantum computing network.

-### STEPS
+### future Development
 <ul>
 <li> Setup simple Monte Carlo Simulator (MCS) on python (cite: source)</li>
 <li>Setp simple QRNG(cite:source)</li>